forem/forem/docs/faqs.md

 ## How do I make someone follow me on local environment?

-In certain cases, for example when testing various functionlities, you may need to be able to make some user follow you.
+In certain cases, for example when testing various functionalities, you may need to be able to make some user follow you.
 Here's how:

 1. Open the rails console `rails c`.